OpenOCL/openocl.github.io/_api/ocl_system_vars_handler.md

 ---
-name: OclSystemVarsHandler
+name: ocl.VarsHandler
+title: ocl.VarsHandler
-description: The system variables handler allows to specify the system variables, its dimensions and bounds.
+description: The variables handler allows to specify the system variables, its dimensions and bounds.
 methods:
   - content: "Adds a state variable to the system."
     name: "addState"